zdravkov/kendo-docs/api/wrappers/jsp/map.md

 ### zoomStart `String`

 Fired when the map zoom level is about to change.
+Cancelling the event will prevent the user action.

 For additional information check the [zoomStart](/api/web/map#events-zoomStart) event documentation.